Tetsuya Wakuda: Rozelle years (1989–2000)

-Tetsuya was given an Order of Australia medal in The Queen's Birthday 2005 Honours List "For service to the community and the development of Australian cuisine as a chef, restaurateur and author, to vocational training and to support for charitable groups."

 Tetsuya's Confit of Ocean Trout has been described as the "most photographed dish in the world".

 Charlie Trotter said: "Tetsuya is part of an elite group of international chefs, that has influenced other chefs through their personal styles and unique approaches to food.
 His culinary philosophy centers on pure, clean flavours that are decisive, yet completely refined.
 His amazing technique, Asian heritage, sincere humility, worldwide travels and insatiable curiosity combine to create incredible, soulful dishes that exude passion in every bite."